Panama Canal: 21st century

-Donald Trump comments and reactions
+Trump Administration comments and reactions

 On 21 December 2024, then US President-elect Donald Trump asserted that the United States should retake control of the Panama Canal from Panama, claiming that the rates Panama was charging American ships were "exorbitant" and in violation of the Torrijos–Carter Treaties.
 The following day, he claimed that the canal was "falling into the wrong hands", referring to China.
 Shortly after Trump's comments, Panamanian president José Raúl Mulino responded, denying that the United States was being unfairly charged or that anyone besides Panama was in full control of the canal, and affirming that the canal was part of the country's "inalienable patrimony".

 Though the Hong Kong company Hutchison Port Holdings does have a concession to operate two ports near the ends of the canal – the Balboa port on the Pacific side and the Cristóbal port on the Atlantic side – neither these ports nor the company control access to the canal.
 Three other ports near the canal's ends are operated by companies from Taiwan and Singapore, and joint venture from the United States and Panama.
 The government of Panama receives dividends from the Hutchinson concession, but the locks and Marine Traffic Control are run independently by the Panama Canal Authority, and the harbor pilots that guide ships are Panamanian.

 On 24 December, a protest was held at the US Embassy in Panama City over Trump's threat to take back the Panama Canal.
 Protesters referred to him as a "public enemy" of Panama.
 On the same day, the Bolivarian Alliance for the Peoples of Our America (ALBA), made up of ten Central and South American countries, denounced Trump's comments and affirmed its support for Panama's "sovereignty, territorial integrity and self-determination."

 In a 7 January 2025 press conference, Trump vowed to gain control of the Panama Canal.
 He refused to rule out economic and military action against Panama to seize control of the canal, to secure what he called US "economic security."
 He reiterated his intent to take back control of the canal in his inaugural address on 20 January.

 On 5 February, the United States Department of State posted on Twitter that the Panama Canal would no longer be charging United States government vessels to cross.
 President Mulino called this an "intolerable" falsehood, and Secretary of State Marco Rubio (who had departed Panama a few days earlier) had to correct the announcement, saying he "expects" Panama to begin doing so in return for the Torrijos–Carter Treaties' guarantee of US military protection in the event of an attack on the canal.